Ignatian Retreats Direction

 Tetlow, Joseph.
 Choosing Christ in the World: Directing the Spiritual Exercises of St. Ignatius Loyola.
 St. Louis, MO: Institute of Jesuit Sources, 2000.

-Mandy is the Arrupe Program Coordinator.
+Mandy is a facilitator and supervisor in the Arrupe® Program.
 She is a spiritual director, giver of the Spiritual Exercises and facilitates retreats and prayer days at Campion Centre of Ignatian Spirituality.
-She is passionate about encouraging others to connect more deeply w...
+She is passionate about encouraging others to...